Topics on this page:

 4. Buyer and Seller: Bill of Sale options: (Required by law for newer cars being sold cheaply)

 a.
-If the car is older than 7 years, OR if the car is being sold for the blue book value, or more, you are NOT required to use a notarized MVA Bill of Sale.
+If the car is older than 7 years, OR if the car is being sold for the blue book value, or more, you are NOT required to use a notarized Motor Vehicle Administration (MVA) Bill of Sale.

 Seller’s Next Steps